 The Beats Solo Pro Wireless are more versatile on-ear headphones than the Grado The Hemp Headphone.
-The Beats are more comfortable, they have controls so that you can answer calls as well as manage music, and they feel significantly better built.
-They're more stable, and their sound profile is better balanced and neutral.
+The Beats are more comfortable, they have controls so that you can answer calls as well as manage music, and they feel significantly better-built.
+They're more stable, and their sound profile is more neutral.
 The Beats also have a great ANC feature as well as a mic, and since they're wireless, they have 24-hour continuous battery life.
-However, the Grado are designed for neutral sound and due to their open-back design, they have a better passive soundstage.
+However, the Grado have a much better passive soundstage, thanks to their open-back design.

 The Audio-Technica ATH-M60x and the Grado The Hemp Headphone are similarly performing on-ears for neutral sound.
 The Audio-Technica are more comfortable and have a better build quality.
 They have a more neutral sound profile.
 However, the Grado have a significantly better passive soundstage and they deliver audio more consistently.